 - Unpredictable fuel costs and competition

-- Driver shortage, retention and truck parking issues
+- Driver shortage, employee retention and truck parking issues

 - Customers expect greater tracking of their goods resulting in increased expectation and unwillingness to pay for any additional expenses.